 We work in partnership with families to make curriculum choice a reality, delivering specialist personalised learning that builds on individual strengths and needs.
 It is absolutely driven by a commitment to developing an outstanding provision with a focus on high expectations, supporting pupils to achieve and aspire to succeed.

 The ethos, aims and curriculum are driven by transitional pathways leading to fulfilling, contributory and worthwhile opportunities for all students as they progress into adulthood.
 Pathways and progression include striving for academic success across the curriculum in order to achieve the range of life-skills and relevant academic qualifications necessary to fulfil each individual’s potential.
 Learning pathways include a relevant focus on life-skills, vocational skills and academic studies.
-We are part of the CLDD Research Project; (CLDD- DFE) the project’s aim is to develop meaningful pathways to personalised learning.
+We took part in the Department for Education’s CLDD Research Project which was set up to develop meaningful pathways to personalised learning.

 To supplement the skills and expertise of school staff other professionals such as Speech and Language Therapists, Counsellors, Occupational Therapists etc. are engaged in order to support pupil learning.
 Dental, health, emergency services and other community service providers such as banking professionals are invited to work alongside staff to create tailored programmes that promote the students’ exposure to real life practical experiences and routines.
 This helps develop familiarity in a range of controlled environments to increase awareness and tolerance of potentially distressing everyday experiences and prepare the young people for unexpected visits eg to casualty, dentist.
 It also promotes community awareness, giving the opportunity for a two-way educational experience, whereby members of the local community also learn to recognise, accept and act on strategies to support and communicate with young people with special educational needs.